szcf-weiya/fission_vs_splitting/README.md

 Code for

-> Wang, L., & Zhao, H. (2024).
-Comments on “Data fission: splitting a single data point” by James Leiner, Boyan Duan, Larry Wasserman, and Aaditya Ramdas.
-Journal of the American Statistical Association: Theory and Methods, to appear.
+> Wang, L., & and Zhao, H. (2025).
+Comments on “Data Fission: Splitting a Single Data Point” by James Leiner, Boyan Duan, Larry Wasserman, and Aaditya Ramdas.
+Journal of the American Statistical Association, 120(549), 176. https://doi.org/10.1080/01621459.2024.2412808

 Submit the job file